CJBartel/TestStabilityML/README.md

 * Ef.json is the original MP data of ground-state formation energies for all non-elemental compositions.
 * Other files are stored to make running the stability analysis faster.

-Classes that allow for re-training of the examined ML models is available within:
+Classes that allow for re-training of the examined ML models are available within:
 ```
 mlstabilitytest/training/
 ```